 C. Lee Cook sales and earnings were off significantly as demand from gas compressor OEM's and aftermarket requirements slowed.
 Service work on existing field products maintained levels similar with 2001.
 A new service center for the West Coast was opened and manufacturing expansions were completed that will support future growth.
 The Manley valve business had operating results equal to 2001 on slightly reduced sales volume.
 The longer-term outlook for Cook products continued to be very favorable as gas production and processing activity increased.

-construction equipment markets, aerial lift markets, and a slow petroleum market.
+The Tulsa Winch Group was challenged in 2002 by significant declines in construction equipment markets, aerial lift markets, and a slow petroleum market.
 Strong cost reduction efforts maintained solid operating margins and positioned the company to benefit as market conditions improved.
 The military winch business remained strong and was driven by long-term contracts.
 The crane overload protection products are targeting new applications in the higher volume, smaller capacity mobile crane market.